-(e) Corresponds mainly, to the contract signed in 2003 between the Bank and Supermercados Peruanos S.A., a related entity.
+- (d) Transactions in process include transactions performed in the last days of the month and other similar types of transactions which are reclassified to their final balance sheets account in the following month.
+These transactions do not affect the consolidated results as of December 31, 2013 and 2012. - (e) Corresponds mainly, to a contract signed in 2003 between the Bank and Supermercados Peruanos S.A., a related entity.
 The Bank entered into a 15 year concession agreement with Supermercados Peruanos S.A., to install financial services facilities inside the stores of Supermercados Peruanos S.A.
 Under this agreement, the Bank paid an amount in foreign currency equivalent to S/.32,323,000 (IGV included) which is being amortized over a 15 year period.
-In addition, during 2009 the Bank entered into a new concession agreement for new spaces ceded to the Bank in new stores of Supermercados Peruanos S.A., for an amount of approximately S/.16,494,000, which is being amortized during the period of the contract (6 years and 8 months).

-As of June 30, 2013 and 2012, the Bank has recorded for such concepts an expense of approximately S/.2,384,000, which is included in the "Administrative expenses" caption in the consolidated statements of income.

-- (f) Corresponds to the premium on interests generated by the acquisition of mortgage and consumer portfolios performed by the Bank in September 2007, December 2011 and August 2012, which are amortized by the straight-line method in a period no longer than five years.
-The final maturities of said portfolios are November 2020 and July 2014, respectively.
-As of June 30, 2013, it was recognized and expense for the amortization of the premium on interests of approximately S/.1,625,000 (S/.3,246,000 as of June 30, 2012) - (g) As of June 30, 2013 and December 31, 2012, these amounts include provisions for sundry legal contingencies originated from ongoing lawsuits against the Company and its Subsidiaries owing to the nature of the business.
-The Company and its Subsidiaries establish provisions for such law suits when, in the opinion of Management and its internal legal advisers, it is probable that the liability will be assumed by the Company and its Subsidiaries and the amount can be reliably estimated. - (h) As of June 30, 2013 corresponds to sales or purchases of investments which are recorded on trading date.
-These transactions were collected or payed in July.
+In addition, during 2009 the Bank entered into a new concession agreement for new spaces ceded to the Bank in new stores of Supermercados Peruanos S.A., for an amount of approximately S/.16,494,000, which is being amortized during the period of the contract (6 years and 8 months). - As of December 31, 2013 and 2012, the Bank has recorded for such concepts an expense of approximately S/.4,768,000, which is included in the "Administrative expenses" caption in the consolidated statements of income. - (f) As of December 31, 2013 and 2012, these amounts include provisions for sundry legal contingencies originated from ongoing lawsuits against the Company and its Subsidiaries owing to the nature of the business.
+The Company and its Subsidiaries establish provisions for such lawsuits when, in the opinion of Management and its internal legal advisers, it is probable that the liability will be assumed by the Company and its Subsidiaries and the amount can be reliably estimated. - (g) As of December 31, 2013 corresponds to sales or purchases of investments which are recorded on trading date.
+These transactions were collected or paid in January 2014.